Plumsail/orgchart-docs/source/how-tos/localize-orgchart.rst

         },
         Help: "" //Help menu item text
       },
+      BoxOrientationMenu: {
+        StackedOrientation: "Stacked orientation",
+        HorizontalOrientation: "Horizontal orientation"
+      },
       DrillDownToolbar: { //Toolbar which appears on hove over org chart boxes
         GoToParent: "", //Hint text for go to parent button
         GoToRoot: "", //Hint text for go to root button
         DrillHere: "", //Hint text for drill here button },
+      ChangeBoxOrientationConfirmMessage: "We are going to increase <a target='_blank' href='https://plumsail.com/sharepoint-orgchart/docs/the-maximum-number-of-columns-in-the-compact-layout'>the maximum number of columns</a> in your layout from {0} to {1}.",
       UserProfilePropertyNames: {
         "UserProfile_GUID": "Id",
         "SID": "SID",